METRIX IAP

 Under-Tested Variable Gaps · Next Test Candidates

 No test yet on fabric weight visual.
-PR_FabricFeel is winning in copy — material weight and texture is the natural next visual layer.
+PR_ProductFeel is winning in copy — texture is the natural next visual layer.

 P1